 Training objectives not achieved

 If deficits are identified after training measures that indicate that specified training objectives have not been achieved, the employee is requested to repeat the training within four (4) weeks, provided that the quality of the product or service is not at risk.
-In the event of an immediate threat to the quality of the product, the responsible Line Manager, after consultation with <, will report a deviation according to < < and immediate measures must be taken according to < <.
+In the event of an immediate threat to the quality of the product, the responsible Line Manager, after consultation with e.g., Training QA Specialist, will report a deviation according to SOP-06 Deviation and Nonconformity Management and immediate measures must be taken according to SOP-07 CAPA Management.
 These can be documented special training measures (ad hoc briefings) on-site and/or increased control measures.
 If possible, the cause of the deviation should be clarified beyond doubt and measures taken to prevent a recurrence.

 Training Documentation

-< collects and stores all training process associated records such as <s, training materials (presentations, etc), <, <.
+e.g., Training QA Specialist collects and stores all training process associated records such as Training Records, training materials (presentations, etc.), Annual Training Plan, Training Matrix.

 These data must be available in the framework of internal review and official audits.